France calls for humanitarian zone in Syria

 Syrian defectors say they are hopeful that Turkish troops will create a safe haven within Syria.
 Defectors say they could use such a zone as a staging ground to mount a rebellion.

-Turkey is reluctant to take military action across the frontier but Turkish officials say they could act to set up a sanctuary on Syrian territory if huge numbers of refugees head for the border or if massacres take place in Syrian cities.
+Turkey is reluctant to take military action across the border but Turkish officials say they could set up a sanctuary on Syrian territory if huge numbers of refugees head for the frontier or if massacres take place in Syrian cities.

 Ground forces commander Hayri Kivrikoglu inspected troops near the border on Tuesday, Turkish state television reported.